 c.
 Feedback.
 In the course of using the Products and Services, Customer may provide Bottomline reports, comments, suggestions or ideas relating to the Products and Services (“Feedback”).
 Bottomline shall have no obligation to incorporate Feedback into the Products and Services, and Customer shall have no obligation to provide Feedback.
 Bottomline shall have no obligation to treat such Feedback as Customer’s confidential or trade secret information.
 Customer, on behalf of itself and its successors in interest, grants Bottomline a world-wide, non-exclusive, irrevocable, perpetual, and royalty-free right and license to use, profit from, disclose, publish, or otherwise exploit any Feedback.
 Without limiting the generality of the foregoing, Customer agrees that its provision of Feedback does not give it any intellectual property or any other right, title, or interest in or to any aspects of the Products and Services, even if such Feedback leads Bottomline to create new Products and Services.
 No representations, warranties, or indemnities as may be granted by either party to the other under these Terms or the Documentation shall apply to Feedback.

 4. Disclaimers.
-BOTTOMLINE EXPRESSLY DISCLAIMS ANY AND ALL RESPONSIBILITY AND LIABILITY FOR ANY ILLEGAL OR UNAUTHORIZED ACCESS TO OR RELEASE OF ANY CUSTOMER MATERIALS, ANY FRADULENT PAYMENTS OR FUNDS TRANSFERS ARISING OUT OF OR RESULTING FROM CUSTOMER’S OR ITS END USER’S NETWORK OR DEVICES (SUCH AS A MOBILE PHONE, TABLET, LAPTOP OR PC), OR ILLEGAL OR UNAUTHORIZED ACCESS TO CUSTOMER’S OR ITS END USER’S CUSTOMER ACCOUNT OR ACCESS CREDENTIALS.
+BOTTOMLINE EXPRESSLY DISCLAIMS ANY AND ALL RESPONSIBILITY AND LIABILITY FOR ANY ILLEGAL OR UNAUTHORIZED ACCESS TO OR RELEASE OF ANY CUSTOMER MATERIALS, ANY INACCURATE OR FRADULENT PAYMENTS OR FUNDS TRANSFERS, ANY ACTION TAKEN BY BOTTOMLINE ARISING OUT OF OR RESULTING FROM CUSTOMER OR ITS END USERS’ INSTRUCTIONS, OR ILLEGAL OR UNAUTHORIZED ACCESS TO CUSTOMER’S OR ITS END USER’S CUSTOMER ACCOUNT, ACCESS CREDENTIALS, NETWORK OR DEVICES (SUCH AS A MOBILE PHONE, TABLET, LAPTOP OR PC).
 BOTTOMLINE DOES NOT WARRANT THAT OPERATION OF THE PRODUCTS AND SERVICES SHALL BE UNINTERRUPTED OR ERROR FREE, FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS, THAT ANY ENCRYPTION AND OTHER SECURITY MEASURES WILL BE SECURE OR EFFECTIVE OR THAT THE PRODUCTS AND SERVICES WILL CORRECTLY DETECT OR IDENTIFY ALL SECURITY THREATS (IF APPLICABLE).
 BOTTOMLINE DOES NOT WARRANT THAT THE PRODUCTS AND SERVICES WILL RUN PROPERLY IN ALL CUSTOMER INFORMATION TECHNOLOGY INFRASTRUCTURE OR OPERATING SYSTEMS; OR WILL OPERATE IN COMBINATIONS THAT MAY BE SELECTED FOR USE BY CUSTOMER OR ITS END USERS.
 FURTHER, CUSTOMER ACKNOWLEDGES AND AGREES THE PRODUCTS AND SERVICES ARE DESIGNED TO GENERATE DATA OUTPUTS AS A RESULT OF CUSTOMER’S DATA INPUTS, NOT TO PROVIDE ADVICE OR RECOMMENDATION FOR ACTION, AND BOTTOMLINE DISCLAIMS ANY AND ALL LIABILITY THEREOF.
 FOR THE AVOIDANCE OF DOUBT, BOTTOMLINE EXPRESSLY DISCLAIMS ANY AND ALL RESPONSIBILITY AND LIABILITY FOR ANY AND ALL DAMAGES RESULTING FROM MALWARE, VIRUSES OR WORMS INFECTING CUSTOMER’S OR ITS END USER’S NETWORK OR DEVICES.
 THE PRODUCTS AND SERVICES MAY ACCESS AND TRANSFER INFORMATION OVER THE INTERNET AND CUSTOMER ACKNOWLEDGES AND AGREES THAT BOTTOMLINE DOES NOT OPERATE OR CONTROL THE INTERNET AND THAT: (i) VIRUSES, WORMS, TROJAN HORSES AND OTHER UNDESIRABLE DATA OR COMPONENTS MAY ENTER CUSTOMERS’ INFORMATION TECHNOLOGY ENVIRONMENT; (ii) UNAUTHORIZED USERS (E.G., HACKERS) MAY ATTEMPT TO OBTAIN ACCESS TO AND DAMAGE CUSTOMER MATERIAL AND CUSTOMER’S INFORMATION TECHNOLOGY INFRASTRUCTURE; (iii) CUSTOMER IS SOLELY RESPONSIBLE FOR MAINTAINING ITS OWN INTERNET AND DATA CONNECTIONS; AND (iv) COMPONENTS OF THE PRODUCTS AND SERVICES THAT ARE ACCESSED OR USED THROUGH INTERNET CONNECTIONS MAY BE SUBJECT TO CUSTOMER’S INTERNET SERVICE PROVIDER’S FEES AND DOWNTIME.
 CUSTOMER ACKNOWLEDGES AND AGREES BOTTOMLINE IS NOT RESPONSIBLE FOR SUCH ACTIVITIES.
 THE WARRANTIES SET FORTH IN HEREIN ARE IN LIEU OF ALL OTHER WARRANTIES, AND EXCEPT AS SET FORTH HEREIN, THE PRODUCTS AND SERVICES ARE PROVIDED BY BOTTOMLINE "AS-IS", “WHERE-IS” AND WITH ALL FAULTS AND WITHOUT WARRANTY OF ANY KIND.
 BOTTOMLINE, ON BEHALF OF ITSELF, ITS AFFIIATES, SUBSIDIARIES, PARTNERS, LICENSORS, AND ANY THIRD-PARTY SERVICE PROVIDERS PROVIDING THE PRODUCTS AND SERVICES, OR PORTIONS THEREOF, EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS, IMPLIED OR STATUTORY, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND QUIET ENJOYMENT, ACCURACY, NON-INFRINGEMENT, AND ALL WARRANTIES THAT MAY ARISE OUT OF COURSE OF DEALING, COURSE OF PERFORMANCE OR USAGE OF TRADE.

 5. Fees and Payment.